Complete Golf Store Business Logo

 Is the Golf Swing a Push or a Pull?

-Well, this depends on what kind of swing you want to have.
-For pitch and chip shots, the player normally relies more on the trail arm to swing.
+Well, the answer to this question depends on what kind of swing you want to have.
+For pitch and chip shots, you normally rely more on the trail arm to swing.
 These types of shots are pull/push mainly using the trail arm, while the lead arm is usually not needed much.
 Using a driver is also a pull/push, but this time the player relies on both arms (trail and lead) equally to push and pull and generate the amount of force necessary to drive the ball for a long distance.

 If you ever watch any videos of a professional golfer like Tiger Woods hitting a drive off the tee box, you will notice how he uses his trailing arm to propel the club forward but then turns around quickly to follow through with his leading arm.
 Tiger keeps his eyes focused on the ball until after impact.
 That tells us that Tiger relies mostly on his trailing arm to generate power during the backswing and then switches to his leading arm to control the direction of travel once the clubhead reaches its peak position.